stock2shop/website/content/articles/spreadsheets-a-useful-tool-for-managing-your-product-data.md

 ---
 title: "spreadsheets a useful tool for managing your product data"
-seoTitle: "spreadsheets: a useful tool for managing your product data"
+seoTitle: "Spreadsheets: a useful tool for managing your product data"
 titleList: "spreadsheets: a useful tool for managing your product data"
 seoDescription: "Six steps to building a spreadsheet with meaningful data for running a successful E-commerce business"
 summary: "Running a successful online store is not as simple as ‘build it and they’ll come’.
 View our six steps to building a spreadsheet with meaningful data."